Laser Welding Surface Cleaning Guide

 Quality Check: Water Break Test

 Apply water to surface.
 Water should spread as continuous film (complete wetting).
-Any beading indicates contamination.
+Beading should trigger a repeat cleaning or acceptance review.

 Cleaning Tools & Material Compatibility